LeChatErrant/async/README.md

-AsynCrystal is a collection of tools to handle asynchronous tasks in crystal.
-It is currently divided in 3 parts (more parts may come after!) :
+Async is a collection of tools to handle asynchronous tasks in crystal.
+It is currently composed of :
  - FiberPool, equivalent of a thread-pool, but using crystal fibers
  - ThreadPool, a thread-pool written in crystal.
 As crystal doesn't natively support threads for the moment, it is based on C bindings of pthread
  - Promise, a wrapper around asynchronous return value, just like in ES6, and providing usefull functions like `await`, `resolve` or `reject`
+ - more parts coming after, using process, and more!